kanocz/minisv/README.md

 # minisv (mini supervisor)

-Service starter, easy start multiply services (for example in one docker container) with possibility to (gracefull) restart them via http.
-Gracefull restart is used for services supporting SO_REUSERPORT: new instance will started, waited X seconds to be sure that anything is ok and only then SIGTERM will be send to old one; if old one will not exit in Y time than SIGKILL also sent.
+Service starter, easy start multiply services (for example in one docker container or using systemd on regular system) with possibility to (gracefull) restart them via http.
+Gracefull restart is used for services supporting
+SO_REUSERPORT: new instance will started, waited X seconds to be sure that everything is ok and only then SIGTERM will be send to old one; if old one will not exit in Y time than SIGKILL also sent.

 It's also possible to run "one-time" actions like a repository pull one